ibexa/documentation-user/docs/creating_content_basic.md

 !!! note "Autosave"

-    To help you preserve your work eZ Platform comes with an Autosave feature.
+    To help you preserve your work, eZ Platform saves drafts of Content items automatically.
     For more information, see [Autosave](publishing/publishing.md#autosave).

 ### Editing Rich Text Fields